ARMmbed/storage-selector/README.md

 }
 ```

-Where `K64F` would be replaced by your target and `SPI_FLASH` would be replaced by the storage option.
+Where `K64F` should be replaced by your target and `SPI_FLASH` should be replaced by the storage option.

 ## Adding new storage options
 The following should be true for all new storage options: